vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 </details>

 The values in the legend are the ones from the last date.
-> If you know how to hide the legend values, please let me know.
+> If you know how to hide the legend values, please let me know!

 <br>

 Good luck with the integration!

+Any questions or suggestions?
+Please let me know then I can improve this page for the next reader.

+---

 ## Credits

 I got some ideas for the presentations from this HA forum:
 [[Help request] Pollen sensor Dutch hooikoortsradar.nl](https://community.home-assistant.io/t/help-request-pollen-sensor-dutch-hooikoortsradar-nl/524633)\
-If you got any questions you can ask them also here.
+If you got any questions you can also ask them here.

 ---
 [^^ Top](#table-of-contents)